 Test the brake (drive motor cut-off) switches.
-From a stopped position, lift your heel off the brake pedal, this should shut off the power to the drive motors and prevent movement when the control handle is operated.

-Check the steering potentiometer, to do so drive the truck slowly forward while turning the steer tiller.
-Each inside drive wheel (drive motor) must stop rotating (cut-off) when the steer wheel is turned at a sharp angle and should then reverse direction.
-The truck travel speed will reduce when the steer wheel is turned at a sharp angle.
+From a stopped position, lift your heel off the brake pedal, This should shut off the power to the drive motors and prevent movement when the control handle is operated.
+Check the steer angle sensor, to do so drive the truck slowly forward while turning the steer tiller.
+The truck travel speed should reduce when the steer wheel is turned at a sharp angle.
+If not, have it looked at by a trained mechanic.